rust-lang/project-portable-simd/README.md

 [You can find a list of the current members available on `rust-lang/team`.][team-toml]

-The best place to start is looking at [open issues in stdsimd][stdsimd-issues]
+The best place to start is looking at [open issues in stdsimd][stdsimd-issues].

 We also participate on [Zulip][chat-link], feel free to introduce yourself over there and ask us any questions you have.